-Chime offers a program called SpotMe that offers a bank overdraft limit of up to $200 without overdraft fees.
+Chime offers a program called SpotMe that offers an instant bank overdraft limit of up to $200 without overdraft fees.
 Unlike traditional overdraft protection, qualifying Chime members won’t have to worry about overdraft fees when they’re in need of extra cash.

 To be eligible for Chime’s SpotMe program, you’ll need to open a bank account with them and receive deposits worth $200 from the last 34 days.
 As long as you continue to actively loose your chime account you can continue using SpotMe.